 The first dental appointment involves a consultation.
 During the consultation, your dentist will check your teeth and jaw to ensure a dental bridge is the right tooth restoration for you.
 In case you are not eligible for a dental bridge, the dentist might recommend another tooth replacement option, such as implants or dentures.

 Next, the dentist will prepare your adjacent natural teeth to support the dental bridge.
-When preparing the abutment, the dentist will remove a portion of your enamel for the placement of the dental crowns.
+When preparing the abutment, the dentist will remove a portion of your enamel for the placement of the dental crowns near me.

 After preparing the abutments, your dentist will take impressions of your teeth to create a permanent dental bridge.
 Meanwhile, your dentist will place a temporary dental bridge to close the gap.